three days in the delta,

 i do what i can to help,

-packing boxes, cleaning up the house and yard, taking care of meals and dishes,
+packing boxes, cleaning up the house and yard, taking care of

 i don't feel like it's enough,